AlphaBytez/STING-CE-Docs/content/en/docs/guides/grafana-access-alternatives.md

 # Dashboard Access Guide

+> **Implementation Note:** STING-CE includes basic dashboard capabilities when the observability stack is enabled.
+Advanced dashboard features and integrations described in this guide may require additional configuration or be available in enterprise editions.

 STING provides flexible options for viewing system monitoring and analytics dashboards.
 This guide explains how to access and configure dashboard functionality.

 ## Dashboard Types